 - 4 eggs

-- 1 cup plain or vanilla rice, almond, or coconut milk beverage
+- 1 cup plain or vanilla dairy-free milk beverage

 - 1¼ teaspoons vanilla extract

-- 2 cups raspberries or blueberries, fresh or frozen, divided
+- 2 cups raspberries, fresh or frozen, divided

 - 2 8-ounce packages dairy-free cream cheese alternative